 Less an official documentary and more a behind-the-scenes, vlog-style look at Grande's career these past few years, Dangerous Woman Diaries begins fairly recently as the singer prepares for the release of Sweetener.
-Later episodes will jump back to her time on the tour for Dangerous Woman, but let's break down what we saw in today's first installment, and get the big question out of the way: Yes, Pete Davidson is in it.
+Later episodes will jump back to her time on the tour for Dangerous Woman, but let's break down what we saw in today's first instalment, and get the big question out of the way: Yes, Pete Davidson is in it.

 Grande's former fiancé was a huge part of her 2018, so it was unavoidable to have him in the series, despite their split this past October.
 Grande even mentions his presence early on in the episode, saying fans should expect "studio moments with Pete."